ranjaykrishna/easyturk/README.md

 # EasyTurk: A Wrapper for Custom AMT Tasks

-EasyTurk is a easy to use wrapper to launch and get responses for custom Amazon Mechanical Turk tasks.
+EasyTurk is an easy to use wrapper to launch and get responses for custom Amazon Mechanical Turk tasks.

 If you are using this repository for your research, please use the following citation: